Sdefendre/SocialMediaManagerAgent/README.md

-# Agent Team
+# Social Media Manager Agent

-A simple web app that generates social media content from a topic.
+A web app that generates social media content from a topic using AI.

 **Input:** A topic
 **Output:** Blog post + X post + LinkedIn post + Stock image